zhuowenzhao/boltz/docs/prediction.md

 SEQUENCE
 ```

 The `CHAIN_ID` is a unique identifier for each input chain.
 The `ENTITY_TYPE` can be one of `protein`, `dna`, `rna`, `smiles`, `ccd` (note that we support both smiles and CCD code for ligands).
-The `MSA_PATH` is optional, and only applicable to proteins.
-By default, MSA's are auto-generated using the mmseqs2 server.
+The `MSA_PATH` is only applicable to proteins.
+By default, MSA's are required, but they can be ommited by passing the `--use_msa_server` flag which will auto-generate the MSA using the mmseqs2 server.
 If you wish to use a custom MSA, use it toset path to the `.a3m` file containing a pre-computed MSA for this protein.
 If you wish to explicitly run single sequence mode (which is generally advised against as it will hurt model performance), you may do so by using the special keyword `empty` for that protein (ex: `>A|protein|empty`).

 For each of these cases, the corresponding `SEQUENCE` will contain an amino acid sequence (e.g. `EFKEAFSLF`), a sequence of nucleotide bases (e.g. `ATCG`), a smiles string (e.g. `CC1=CC=CC=C1`), or a CCD code (e.g. `ATP`), depending on the entity.